 We worked tirelessly for years without taking a penny to get off the ground.
 We have grown quite a bit thanks to YOU since we began in the fall of 2002, always with a primary customer service mission.
 We have always tried to have an environmental focus as well, long before we were profitable or the word “green” was popular in our society.
 I currently LOVE serving the glass community and living in beautiful Asheville, NC.
 I enjoy the amazing food, music, community and great outdoors by trying to hike and bike as much as possible.

-Joe - Sales Manager
+Joe - General Manager

-Originally from the mountains of Pennsylvania, I found myself attracted to the wonderful culture and natural beauty of Western North Carolina.
+Originally from the mountains of Pennsylvania, I found myself attracted to the culture and natural beauty of Western North Carolina.

 Stuart - CFO